pail23/energy-assistant-backend/docs/config_file.md

 This is a device managed by Home Assistant.
 Energy Assistant will display the current power consumption and provides different statistics on energy consumption like self sufficiency.

+In case you are setting the `model` and `manufaturer` or the `state`, the device will detect it's state (`on` or `off`) based on the power consumption.
+This state information can then be used to log the sessions of the device (in case `store_sessions` is set to `True`).
+Example: You have a dish washer connected through a smart plug.
+This device type the detects if the dishwasher is running or not.

 - `icon`: mdi icon shown in the UI
 - `power`: Home Assistant entity for the current power consumtion of the device (in Watt)
 - `energy`: Home Assistant entity for the total energy meter of the device (in kWh).
 In case the device does not provide this entity, you can setup a integration helper in Home Assistant.
 - `energy_scale`: (optional) This value can be used to convert the energy meter value into kWh.
 Example: In case the value is provided in Wh in Home Assistant, set this value to 0.001

-### `power-state-device` type

-This device type is extending the `homeassistant` device type by the ability to detect when the device is `on` or `off`.
-THis state information can then be used to log the sessions of the device (in case `store_sessions` is set to True).
-Example: You have a dish washer connected through a smart plug.
-This device type the detects if the dishwasher is running or not.
-You need to provide the same values as for the `homeassistant` device type.
-In addition there you can provide:

 - `manufacturer`: Manufacturer of the device.
 - `model`: Model of the device
+- `state`: In case Energy Assistant has not yet a pre-configured [model](device_models.md) of your device, you can configure the state detection with this entry.
+  - `state_on`:
+    - `threshold`: The device is detected as `on` when the power goes above this value (in Volt)
+  - `state_off`:
+    - `threshold`: The device is detected as `off` when the power goes above this value (in Volt).
+In addition the following items are considered:
+    - `trailing_zeros_for`: The power needs to be below `threshold` for `trailing_zeros_for` seconds.

-In case `manufacturer` or `model` is not defined, the following defaults are used:
+In case neither `manufacturer` or `model` nor `state` is defined, the following defaults are used:

 - Device is `on` if power is above 2 Watt
 - Device is `off` if power is 0 Watt for 10 seconds